Estate Planning Attorneys Serving Kennewick, Pasco, Richland, and the Tri-Cities, WA

 The purpose of a Power Of Attorney document is to designate somebody (your “attorney in fact”) to make decisions on your behalf in the event you are not able to do so.
 There are two types of Power Of Attorney documents: one for financial decision making and one for health care decision making.
 You will specify in your Power Of Attorney documents whether you want your attorney in fact’s decision making authority for you to become “effective immediately” or to become effective upon the later event of your mental incapacity.

 For example, if you are planning a trip to Europe, then Africa, then South America – and you plan to be gone for 6 months – you may want to execute a Power Of Attorney For Financial Decision Making before you leave, naming your sister or your best friend as your attorney in fact, so that person can manage your financial affairs on the home front while you are away.
 For another example, perhaps you are not in your 70’s and you are concerned that, if you live long enough, you might one day become mentally incapacitated by dementia, Alzheimer’s, accident, or illness.
 So, in planning ahead for such a circumstance, you could (1) execute both a Power Of Attorney For Financial Decision Making and a Power Of Attorney For Health Care Decision Making, (2) name a trusted person as your attorney in fact in the documents, and (3) further specify in the documents that your attorney in fact’s decision making authority on your behalf shall become effective only when (and only if) you later become mentally incapacitated.
-These are critical issues that an estate planning attorney can help you address.
+These are critical issues that estate planning attorneys can help you address.

 A Health Care Directive applies only in the event that you become diagnosed (by your attending physician), in writing, to be in a terminal condition or diagnosed (by two physicians), in writing, to be in a permanent unconscious condition – and where the application of life-sustaining medical or surgical treatment would serve only to artificially prolong the process of your dying.
 For those circumstances, in your Health Care Directive, you specify whether (1) you want to be artificially kept alive with life-sustaining equipment or (2) you want to be allowed to die naturally.